Is Medicare Better Than Individual Plans?

 If you’re choosing between enrolling in Medicare Part B versus private insurance, remember that delaying your Part B enrollment can leave you with up to a 10% increase in your premium when you do decide to enroll.

 If you decide to add on private Medicare insurance through a Medicare Advantage or Medigap plan, remember that you’ll still have to pay your Medicare Part A and B monthly premiums (unless you qualify for a savings program such as QMB).
-You cannot enroll in MEdicare Advantage without enrolling in Medicare parts A and B first.
+You cannot enroll in Medicare Advantage without enrolling in Medicare parts A and B first.

 Medicare Advantage and Medicare Supplement plans are completely separate and therefore come with separate bills.
 You’ll owe a premium (which in some cases can be $0), and you’ll likely have a deductible as well as co-payments for certain services.